fbpx

 Using this technique creates a blended effect when color-grading your image.
 However, the result is usually too bold and needs a few additional steps to blend the adjustment into the image using Blend Modes and the Opacity slider.

-Once you have added the adjustment, the Properties panel should open with a simple gradient editor bar.
-The last gradient you used is added to your image, with the darkest color affecting the shadows of the image and the lightest color affecting the highlights.
-In my case, the gradient is a black-to-white gradient.
+Once you have added the adjustment, the Properties Panel will open with a simple gradient editor bar.
+The last gradient you used is added to your image.

 To color grade your photo, you need to edit the gradient.
 To do this, click on the gradient bar to open the Gradient Editor.